Stop Termites and Wood Rot with Borate Wood Treatments

 DEAR LYNNE: Your ho-hum attitude may cost you big ti.......wait a minute, I get it - boring!
 Well, if you don't want those little devils to bore into the lumber in your new home, then you need to apply some of the handy chemicals out there that contain boron.
 Not only can you protect your house's lumber from wood boring insects like termites, beetles and carpenter ants, the borate chemicals also protect against fungi (brown, white, and wet rot) that cause wood decay.

 The application of borate solutions directly to lumber is not really new.
-These chemicals have been widely used in Europe, Australia, and New Zealand for nearly 40 years.
+These chemicals have been widely used in Europe, Australia, and New Zealand since the 1960s.
 The use of borate chemicals in the United States is beginning to grow for several reasons.
 The termite treatment industry in nearly a 2 billion dollar per year industry.
 This money is most often spent once the termites and other insects have already shown up for dinner at most homes.
 Applying borate solutions to lumber allows you to protect the wood before the unwanted guests arrive!

-The borate chemicals are unique.
-They are usually sold in powder form that readily dissolves in water.
+The borate chemicals can be either a powder or a liquid.
+Borate in powder form readily dissolves in water.
 The borate chemical is derived from naturally occurring minerals that are easily mined.
 Once the solution is applied to bare lumber, it can soak deeply into the wood.
 The depth and extent of penetration depends on several things: temperature of the lumber, lumber species and texture, the internal moisture content of the lumber, and the number of applications.
 Dry, rough lumber absorb borate chemicals readily.

 There are numerous advantages to using borate chemicals on lumber.
 Although they are highly toxic to wood boring insects and fungi, they exhibit low toxicity to humans and other mammals.
 Once the wood has been treated and kept dry, the borate protection is extremely long lasting.
 What's more, the borates do not affect the appearance or workability of the lumber.
 The borates are non-corrosive to metal fasteners used in lumber, they are odorless, and they are extremely cost effective.